wwiecek/wwiecek.github.io/index.md

 - Bayesian inference for modelling heterogeneity in treatment effects in a poverty alleviation program, with Rachael Meager (LSE), Andrew Gelman (Columbia), Dean Karlan and Christopher Udry (Northwestern)
 - Bayesian models and inference for assessing impact of water chlorination on infant mortality, a project with Michael Kremer and Brandon Tan at Harvard
 - COVID-19 modelling for evaluating pharmaceutical interventions; a Gates Therapeutics Accelerator/Certara project
-    + For now a prototype of a Shiny app is [in public domain](https://github.com/certara/covid19epi)
 - Modelling cyclical structures in Bayesian networks using [graph_sampler](http://www.nongnu.org/graphsampler/), with Frederic Bois (INERIS/Certara) and Ghislaine Gayraud (UTC Compiegne)
     + Theory paper is in submission, pre-print available at [arXiv](<https://arxiv.org/abs/1906.04992>)
     + Dec 2019: [a talk on the cyclical structures in graph_sampler at CMStatistics 2019](https://www.dropbox.com/s/5848p24vy2942ap/ercim_wwiecek_graph_sampler.pdf?dl=1) conference in London